 Roasted Turkey

-I made an early Thanksgiving dinner last Sunday and I wanted to make a roasted turkey that was simple and delicious.
-I looked in my cooking “bible” The New Best Recipe Cookbook from the editors of Cook’s Illustrated and found the perfect recipe.
+I made an early Thanksgiving dinner last Sunday and wanted an easy roasted turkey recipe that was simple and delicious.
+I found one in my cooking “bible” The New Best Recipe Cookbook from the editors of Cook’s Illustrated and found the perfect recipe.
 I loved the technique they used for cooking the bird.
-First, you brine the bird for four hours then you let it dry out in the refrigerator for at least 8 hours (up to overnight).
-When you are ready to roast the turkey you first spread a little bit of butter all over the bird then you simply season it.
+First, you brine the bird for four hours then let it dry out in the refrigerator for at least 8 hours (up to overnight).
+When you are ready to roast the turkey you first spread a bit of butter all over the bird then simply season it.
 Next, cook the bird breast side down for a while.
 Then, carefully turn the bird onto its side, baste it, and cook for a little bit.
 Next, flip it to its other side, baste it, then cook it for a while.
-Finally, place the bird breast side up, baste it, then finish roasting until the bird is done.
-Doing this made the turkey cook very evenly and the breast meat stayed moist and tender while the dark meat finished cooking.
+Finally, place the bird breast side up, baste it, and then finish roasting until the bird is done.
+Doing this made the turkey cook evenly and the breast meat stayed moist and tender while the dark meat finished cooking.

 I thought it might be difficult to do but it was actually super easy.
-It turned out to be a beautifully cooked bird that was flavorful, moist, and super delicious.
+It was a beautifully cooked bird that was flavorful, moist, and delicious.
 We all enjoyed it and thought it paired nicely with au gratin potatoes, mushroom and bacon stuffing, and cranberry sauce.

 How to Make a Roasted Turkey